 The form your company’s mileage log takes can impact several different aspects of the organization beyond taxation:

 In the mid-to-late 1980s, computers revolutionized the mileage log book.
 Many organizations began storing mileage in spreadsheets like Microsoft Excel.
-Recording mileage remained a time-consuming process because it still involved keeping a separate log and inputting data each week or month into the spreadsheet.
-However, spreadsheets saved time by automating the arithmetic and brought the convenience of electronic record-keeping.
+Recording mileage remained time-consuming because it still involved keeping a separate log and inputting data each week or month into the spreadsheet.
+However, spreadsheets added convenience by automating the arithmetic and allowing electronic record-keeping.

-In the early 2000's mileage logs evolved again.
-Companies adopted specific programs to track and reimburse the employee.
+In the early 2000s companies adopted new software to track and reimburse expenses.
 Some of these

-Integration between technologies accelerated in the 2010s.
-Several companies began developing mobile apps to store and calculate mileage.
-Some of these apps continued to rely on Google Maps and manual inputs, but others have emerged that use GPS tracking to automatically calculate and record mileage.
-All the driver has to do is press “Play” on his or her smartphone.
+Integration accelerated in the 2010s as mobile apps emerged to store and calculate mileage.
+Some of these apps continue to rely on Google Maps and manual inputs, but others use GPS tracking to automatically calculate and record mileage.
+All the driver has to do is press “Play” on a smartphone or tablet.

-Many companies, however, have yet to adopt these integrated mileage platforms.
+Many companies have yet to adopt these integrated mileage platforms.
 This matters.
 A lot.
-To understand why let’s look at each of the available mileage capture methods and consider their possible impacts on an organization.
+To understand why, let’s look at each of the available mileage capture methods and consider their possible impacts on an organization.

-As you can see, the older methods tend to tie employees up with redundant, time-consuming administrative tasks and create loopholes that make it nearly impossible for management to control costs.
-However, many organizations have been slow to adopt newer technologies that streamline the mileage capture process.
-Employees don’t like to be tracked or feel that “Big Brother” is watching over their shoulder.
-Many organizations have worked hard to build trust with employees and are understandably hesitant to sacrifice trust for higher cost control.
+The older methods involve redundant, time-consuming administrative tasks and create loopholes that make it nearly impossible to control costs.
+However, many organizations have been slow to adopt more efficient mileage capture systems.
+Employees don’t like to be tracked or feel that “Big Brother” is watching.
+Their employers have worked hard to build trust and are hesitant to sacrifice trust for higher cost control.

-No approach has achieved perfection, but when you consider the consequences of sticking with one of the older processes that involve self-reported mileage, you find that concerns with the latest technology pale in comparison.
+No approach has achieved perfection, but when you consider the consequences of sticking with older processes that involve self-reported mileage, you find that concerns with the latest technology pale in comparison.

 For decades, nearly all mileage logs relied on self-reported mileage (manual entry and calculation).
 While self-reporting can take many forms, no form can eliminate the costly problems inherent to self-reporting.

 The most common form of self-reported mileage is the spreadsheet.
-It's easy to use Microsoft Excel to create a spreadsheet that calculates mileage once you enter the trip information and mileage amounts.
-However, as we'll see, the spreadsheet mileage log is a deeply flawed approach.
+It's easy to use Microsoft Excel to create a spreadsheet that calculates mileage once you enter the trip information.
+However, the spreadsheet mileage log is a deeply flawed approach.

 Accuracy is necessary for effective mileage capture.
 But self-reported mileage relies on humans who are prone to error and may not always act honestly.

-You can switch from a paper logbook to an Excel spreadsheet that automatically and accurately adds up mileage, but you’re still relying on human beings to input accurate trip data in the first place.
+You can switch from a paper logbook to an Excel spreadsheet, but you’re still relying on human beings to input accurate trip data in the first place.
 You can reduce redundancy and opportunity for errors by using an integrated expense system, but as long as the calculations rely on human-provided data, there’s still room for mistakes and dishonesty.

-Some of their tasks may include keeping up with internal reporting, CRM management, generating weekly reports, and more.
+Their tasks may include keeping up with internal reports, CRMs, and more.
 When employees are tasked with calculating business mileage, costly shortcuts occur.

-They may estimate or guess mileage to accomplish the task quickly.
-Even worse, they may buffer their mileage, especially if their reimbursement rate isn’t keeping up with their expenses, such as when gas prices spike.
+They may estimate or guess mileage.
+They may even buffer their mileage, especially if their reimbursement rate isn’t keeping up with their expenses.
 (Here's how to tell.)

-You can be assured that if a mobile employee makes an error with their mileage, the error will be made in their favor.
-Even small errors or slight over-estimates can add up significantly over time across a large organization.
+If an employee makes an error with their mileage, the error will likely be in their favor.
+Even small errors or slight over-estimates can add up over time across a large organization.